-Carl W. Griffin is an assistant research professor.
+Carl W. Griffin is an senior research fellow.
 He received a BA (summa cum laude) in Near Eastern studies and classics from Brigham Young University and an MA and PhD (with distinction) in early Christian studies from the Catholic University of America.

 Carl has worked at the Maxwell Institute since 2001, previously serving as associate director of the Center for the Preservation of Ancient Religious Texts and editor of Studies in the Bible and Antiquity.
 Carl and his wife and daughter live in Payson, Utah.